 Learning how to install WooCommerce is easier than you might think.
 However, the plugin adds a lot of features to WordPress, so going through each of them takes some time.
 Fortunately, WooCommerce ships with an installation wizard that will walk you through the most important steps for setting up your store.

 After you’re done with the installation wizard, your next steps should be to configure the remaining WooCommerce settings, and choose the perfect theme for your shop.
+You should also familiarize yourself with the WooCommerce user roles and capabilities.
 From that point, all that’s left to do is to customize your store’s style and start publishing products.
 Once your store is up and running, you might consider installing the WooCommerce mobile app so that you can manage your store from your phone.

 Do you have any questions about how to install WooCommerce?
 Let’s go over them in the comments section below!